1952 Coorg State Legislative Assembly election: Results

 The Indian National Congress (INC) emerged victorious, winning 15 out of the 24 seats.
-The INC leader C. M. Poonacha won his seat from the Berriathnad constituency, with 1,969 votes (71.37 per cent of the votes polled in the constituency).
+The INC leader C. M. Poonacha won his seat from the Berriathnad constituency, with 1,969 votes (71.37% of the votes polled in the constituency).
 Nine independent candidates won the remaining seats.
-Belliappa won his seat Ammathi Nad with 1,667 votes (57.25 per cent of votes polled).
-INC candidates got 55.54 per cent of the votes polled statewide, independents 42.88 per cent and the two communist candidates 1.58 per cent.
-The candidate with the highest percentage of votes polled in his favour was G. Lingarajayya, the INC candidate in Fraserpet, who polled 2,375 votes (71.64 per cent).
+Belliappa won his seat Ammathi Nad with 1,667 votes (57.25% of votes polled).
+INC candidates got 55.54% of the votes polled statewide, independents 42.88% and the two communist candidates 1.58%.
+The candidate with the highest percentage of votes polled in his favour was G. Lingarajayya, the INC candidate in Fraserpet, who polled 2,375 votes (71.64%).